Posted by Signature Medical Group on Monday, April 4, 2016 in Obstetrics/Gynecology

 Give yourself some time to recover from child birth.
 Crash dieting can deteriorate your muscles, slow your metabolism and leave you exhausted or stressed.
 If you're breastfeeding, you'll need calories to produce both quality and quantity of milk.
-If you're concerned about your food intake, Liz Erker of Nutrition Edge is a resource for advice or even a custom meal plan tailored for you.

 What are the best ways for me to lose weight after childbirth?